AlmogBaku/ninja-forms-1/README.md

 - To test your php code with phpunit
     - `yarn env test-php`
-- To test you javascript code with Jest
+- To test your javascript code with Jest
     - `yarn test:unit`

 Some tips: